 In this guide I will show you how to connect your Windows (all versions) PC/laptop to any VPN service that’s using the SSTP protocol.
 Secure Socket Tunneling Protocol is very secure and stable but only works on Windows computers.
-It can circumvent firewalls because it runs over port 443 (SSL) which is rarely blocked because it’s used by all web browsers for secure browsing.
+It can avoid firewalls because it runs over port 443 (SSL) which is rarely blocked because it’s used by all web browsers for secure browsing.

-Before we start the connection setup process, you will need to find out the following details (best have them written down or printed).
+Before we start the connection setup process, you will need to find out the following details (best have them written or printed).
 If you are connecting to a paid VPN service, just login and your details and settings will be there.
 If you are connecting via a workplace, please contact your Network Administrator and ask them for the following details:

 - Your VPN username